Chapter 13. Importing projects from Git repositories

 Git is a distributed version control system.
 It implements revisions as commit objects.
 When you save your changes to a repository, a new commit object in the Git repository is created.

-Decision Central uses Git to store project data, including assets such as rules and processes.
-When you create a project in Decision Central, it is added to a Git repository that is embedded in Decision Central.
-If you have projects in other Git repositories, you can import those projects into the Decision Central Git repository through Decision Central spaces.
+Business Central uses Git to store project data, including assets such as rules and processes.
+When you create a project in Business Central, it is added to a Git repository that is embedded in Business Central.
+If you have projects in other Git repositories, you can import those projects into the Business Central Git repository through Business Central spaces.

-- Credentials required for read access to that external Git repository are available.
+- You have the credentials required for read access to that external Git repository.

-- In Decision Central, click Menu → Design → Projects.
+- In Business Central, click Menu → Design → Projects.

 - Select or create the space into which you want to import the projects.
 The default space is MySpace.

 To import a project, do one of the following: